microsoft/pai/docs/manual/cluster-admin/troubleshooting.md

 Step 7.
 In the dev box container, start all PAI services by `./paictl.py service start`.

-## Solve Unmounted Database Problem
+### Solve Unmounted Database Problem

 Before `v1.6.0`, we use internal storage to mount a file called `storage.ext4` to `/mnt/paiInternal/storage` on the master node.
 Then database uses `/mnt/paiInternal/storage/pgdata` as its data root.
 Sometimes, the path could be unmounted.
 If database starts before internal-storage, it will use unmounted host path.
+This will cause two pieces of database data.

-If the some completed jobs are lost, please first identify if it is the problem, then solve it by following the steps below.
+If some completed jobs are lost, please first identify the problem, then solve it by following the steps below.
 We also recommend you to check this before you upgrade to `v1.6.0`.

-### How to identify the problem
+#### How to identify this issue

 First, stop all PAI services.
 On master node, run `sudo umount /mnt/paiInternal/storage`.
 After unmounting, if folder `/mnt/paiInternal/storage/pgdata` exists, the problem can be identified.
+If `/mnt/paiInternal/storage/pgdata` doesn't exist, you can igore this issue safely.

-### How to solve the problem
+#### How to solve the problem

 If the problem happens, there will be two pieces of database data.
 Please first backup them.